 The Luxsego Ionic Pure Filter Showerhead comes into the list as a unique model.
 This is a handheld filter with a unique design allowing you to see the mineral beads inside.

 Utilizing a double filter system, the Luxsego filter removes chlorine while softening water and adding healthy minerals to help with dry skin.
 You have 3 spray settings to choose from, and the system uses a micro-nozzle technology to help increase flow rate.

 This filter will be great for low water pressure situations, such as an RV or camper.

-After 6 months you will need to replace the mineral beads in the filter, which is extremely simply to do.
+After 4-8 weeks you will need to replace the mineral beads in the filter, which is extremely user friendly.

 - Unique design